billchenxi/Tuesday/README.md

-# DocML
+# Tuesday, a machine learning library for legal documents.

-Using machine learning approach to analyze documents
+Using machine learning approach to analyze legal documents